Navneetkrh/movie_app/README.md

 ## Getting Started

-To get started with Movie App, follow these steps:
+To get started with Movie App, download the apk
-1.download this

 ## Dependencies